 Recovering from a fentanyl overdose requires professional help to achieve lasting recovery.
 Pacific Interventions offers personalized inpatient and outpatient programs, recovery coaching, and support tailored to individual needs.

 Post-treatment care is essential for maintaining sobriety.
-Relapse prevention strategies, family counseling, and support groups play a vital role in fostering long-term recovery.
+Relapse prevention strategies, family counselling, and support groups play a vital role in fostering long-term recovery.
 A strong support network and continued care are crucial to avoid relapse and rebuild a healthy, stable life.

 Conclusion